CoolProp/CoolProp/wrappers/Delphi/Readme.rst

 just a canvas.
 The main program creates a TMolChart class that does all the work on a canvas.
 When the OnPaint fires in the main form, the chart is re-drawn.

-The image [project4.png] shows the output.
+See the projet4 output here... image::project4.png

 The chart is auto scaled around the critical point and atmospheric pressure (where possible).
 This makes it quite convenient for comparing the shape of